The Sugarcubes

 The Sugarcubes (Sykurmolarnir) were an Icelandic alternative rock band from Reykjavík formed in 1986 and disbanded in 1992.
 For most of their career, the band consisted of Björk Guðmundsdóttir (vocals, keyboards), Einar Örn Benediktsson (vocals, trumpet), Þór Eldon (guitar), Bragi Ólafsson (bass), Margrét "Magga" Örnólfsdóttir (keyboards) and Sigtryggur Baldursson (drums).
+Previous members included Friðrik Erlingsson (guitar) and Einar Melax (keyboards).

 The Sugarcubes' debut album, Life's Too Good (1988), was an unexpected international success, and produced their signature song "Birthday".
 It is credited as the first Icelandic album to have a worldwide impact and influenced Icelandic popular music.
 Their follow-up album, Here Today, Tomorrow Next Week!, was released 1989 to mixed reviews.
 Their third and final album, Stick Around for Joy, released in February 1992, was better received and produced the successful singles "Hit" and "Leash Called Love".

 Rolling Stone referred to them as "the biggest rock band to emerge from Iceland."
 Björk would later become an internationally successful solo musician and the bestselling Icelandic musician of all time.

 History

 1977–1986: Formation and early years

 The members of the Sugarcubes had formerly been in a variety of Icelandic bands.
 Björk Guðmundsdóttir had the longest career out of any of the members; she had recorded an album when she was 11.
 In her late teens, she joined the Icelandic post-punk band Tappi Tíkarrass, who released two albums before splitting in 1983.
-Drummer Sigtryggur "Siggi" Baldursson was a member of Þeyr, while Einar Örn Benediktsson and Bragi Ólafsson formed a punk band called Purrkur Pillnikk.
+Drummer Sigtryggur "Siggi" Baldursson was a member of Þeyr, while Einar Örn Benediktsson, Bragi Ólafsson and Friðrik Erlingsson formed a punk band called Purrkur Pillnikk.
 By 1984, Björk, Einar Örn and Siggi had formed the group Kukl with keyboardist Einar Melax, and released two albums on the independent British record label Crass Records.

-The Sugarcubes formed on 8 June 1986 with Björk on vocals, Björk's then-husband Þór (Thor) Eldon on guitar and Bragi Ólafsson on bass.
+The Sugarcubes formed on 8 June 1986 with Björk on vocals, Einar Örn on vocals, Björk's then-husband Þór (Thor) Eldon on guitar, Friðrik Erlingsson on guitar and Bragi Ólafsson on bass.
 On the same day, Björk gave birth to her and Þór Eldon's son, Sindri Eldon.
-The band's name was assumed by its fans to be an LSD usage reference.
+The band first performed in July 1988 under the name "Þukl" at the N'Art Festival held at the Nordic Culture Centre in Reykjavik, Iceland.
+In August of that same year, the band first performed as Sykurmolarnir (Icelandic for Sugarcubes) at the Roxzý nightclub in Reykjavik, Iceland.
+Some have assumed that the band's name referred to LSD use, but it is more likely in keeping with their intention to form a "cute" pop band, which was in stark contrast to the band members' previous music endeavours.